patrick-hsbr/Stock_Ticker/README.md

-# Stock Ticker
+# The Stock Ticker

-This project builds a visualization of stock data retrieved from the public available Yahoo Finance API.
-The visualization will be done using the package plotly and via the package flaske the application is hosted on [http://thestockticker.pythonanywhere.com/](http://thestockticker.pythonanywhere.com/).
+This project offers users the possibility to request stock data via the publicly available Yahoo Finance API and visualize the data in a candlestick chart using the plotly package.
+The application is hosted on [http://thestockticker.pythonanywhere.com/](http://thestockticker.pythonanywhere.com/) using the flask package.

 ## Instructions